ejolly/pymer4/docs/api/models/glmer.md

 Like LMMs they are particularly useful in situations when observations are non-independent (e.g. repeated-measures designs, hierarchical data, panel-data, time-series, clustered data).
 To account for this GLMMs estimate additional *random-effects* estimates that reflect how a cluster of observations deviates from fixed effects estimates (e.g. random-intercepts and/or random-slopes)

+For some models like mixed logistic-regression, it can be helpful to use `.fit(exponentiate=True)` to transform estimates to the odds scale to aid interpretability.
+By default the `'fitted'` column in `model.data` and the output of `model.predict()` uses `type_predict = 'response'` so that model predictions are on the *response* scale, i.e. probabilities for mixed logistic-regression.

 ```python
 from pymer4 import load_dataset('titanic')